promregator/promregator/docs/config.md

 Caches can also be invalidated out of line by sending an HTTP REST request to Promregator.
 Further details can be found at the [Cache Invalidation page](./invalidate-cache.md).

+### Option "cf.cache.timeout.route" (optional)
+For performance reasons the metadata of the Cloud Foundry environment (organization, space, applications, routes, domains) is cached locally in Promregator.

+This option allows you to specify how often the metadata of the routes you have selected in your targets shall be verified after they have been fetched.
+The value is a timeout after which the metadata is retrieved again.
+Its unit is seconds.

+By default, this value is set to 300 seconds, which means that the metadata is retrieved (again) after an hour.

+Note that routes typically may change, if you deploy a new version of your application.
+That is why you should pick a a reasonable value here, typically in the same order of the timeout of applications.

+Caches can also be invalidated out of line by sending an HTTP REST request to Promregator.
+Further details can be found at the [Cache Invalidation page](./invalidate-cache.md).

+### Option "cf.cache.timeout.process" (optional)
+For performance reasons the metadata of the Cloud Foundry environment (organization, space, applications, routes, domains) is cached locally in Promregator.

+This option allows you to specify how often the process information of the applications you have selected in your targets shall be verified after they have been fetched.
+The value is a timeout after which the metadata is retrieved again.
+Its unit is seconds.

+By default, this value is set to 300 seconds, which means that the metadata is retrieved (again) after an hour.

+Note that processes typically may change, if you up-/downscale your application.
+That is why you should pick a a reasonable value here, typically in the same order of the timeout of applications.

+Caches can also be invalidated out of line by sending an HTTP REST request to Promregator.
+Further details can be found at the [Cache Invalidation page](./invalidate-cache.md).

 ### Option "cf.cache.timeout.resolver" (optional)
 For performance reasons the metadata of the Cloud Foundry environment (organization, space, applications, routes) is cached locally in Promregator.